simonuxc/Beginner-friendly-DNN/README.md

 # Architecture
 Dimensions of this neural network can be changed dynamically.
 For XOR problem it is sufficcient to have 2 neurons in the input layer, 10 neurons in the hidden layer and 2 neurons in the output layer (classes '0' and '1').
 Dimensions are adjusted by this line of code:
 ```
+# two input neurons, one hidden layer with 10 neurons, last layer with 2 output neurons
 NN_dimensions = [2, 10, 2]

+# a - number of inputs, Ln - number of neurons in hidden layers
+NN_dimensions = [a, L1, L2, ..., Ln]
 ```

-In this example number of iterations is fixed, the learning rate is fixed as well.
+In this code example number of iterations is fixed, the learning rate is fixed as well.
 This project was made with one purpose: delving into the essence of neural networks, that is, math.
 # Notations used in formulas for gradient calculation:

 Weight notation, where _(n)_ - layer index, _i_ - neuron index, _j_ - weight index: